reblapointe/tycho/README.md

 ![Circuit](img/circuit.png?raw=true "circuit")

-Here is a little protoboard I build with my limited skills :
+Here is a little protoboard I build with my limited skills (the two cables on the left go towards the power supply, the three cables on top go towards the Neopixel ring):

 ![CircuitPhoto](img/circuitPhoto.jpg)